superflows-dev/superflows-docs/docs/building-blocks/input.md

 # Input

-The button component is **SfInput**.
+The input component is **SfInput**.
 This building block can be used to accept various types of user inputs.

 ## InputType